OSLL/mdbci/README.md

 MDBCI is a tool written in Ruby programming language.
 In order to ease the deployment of the tool the AppImage distribution is provided.
 It allows to use MDBCI as a standalone executable.

 MDBCI uses the [Vagrant](https://www.vagrantup.com/) and a set of low-level tools to create virtual machines and reliably destroy them when the need for them is over.
-Currently the following Vagrant backends are supported:
+Currently the following Vagrant back ends are supported:

 * [Libvirt](https://libvirt.org/) to manage kvm virtual machines,
 * Amazon EC2 virtual machines,